The program is sequenced over three semesters: fall, spring and summer.

 GOVT-521: M.A.
 Capstone Seminar: Leadership and Process in American Government

 GOVT 523 Values in Political Advocacy

 *GOVT 770 American Foreign Policy

-*Students may choose an elective outside of American Government
+*Students also choose a department elective outside of the American Government field

 Summer Term: 6 Credit Hours + 25- 30 Hour per week Practicum